dave-elkan/layers/Readme.md

 The app is then passed to the wiring function (see below) which wires up the layers of your application.

-Currently the only supported framework is Express, however Node Layers has been designed to be extended to work with any framework.
+Currently the only supported framework is Express, however Layers has been designed to be extended to work with any framework.
 Feel free to submit a patch.

 ## Installation

-To install Node Layers:
+To install Layers:

     $ npm install layers